CO2 emissions from primary transport

-With a view to improving the level of control Mondadori exerts over such operations, in the next few years the foundations will be laid for a better understanding of the environmental impact of supplier activities in order to ensure that the operating decisions of the latter are geared towards improving the sustainability of their activities.
+With a view to improving the level of control Mondadori exerts over such operations, in recent years it has started laying the foundations for a better understanding of the environmental impact of supplier activities in order to ensure that the operating decisions of the latter are geared towards improving the sustainability of their activities.

 * The data relating to the number of packages and shipments in 2015 and 2016 are estimates

 All the boxes used to distribute trade books are made of corrugated cardboard consisting of 90% recycled paper; this packaging is 100% recyclable and the recycled material comes from national pulp companies.

 As regards Rizzoli Libri publications, the logistics are entrusted to logistics hub City of Books of Stradella (province of Pavia) and completely managed by an external supplier.

 In 2016 Mondadori Education distributed around 6.3 million textbooks and teachers’ guides, down compared with the 6.7 million copies distributed in 2015.